-Anonymous asked: why the sky is black from orbit?
+Anonymous said: why the sky is black from orbit?

 I presume you mean why does the sky appear black in pictures we see from orbit, such as images like this, where we can clearly see the Earth, the space shuttle and the ISS, but no stars or other planets:

 Or even why you can’t see other stars if you’re taking pictures on the surface of the Moon, like this picture from Apollo 11:

 The quick, simple answer is because our cameras suck.

 Generally, when astronauts take pictures in space, they’re taking pictures of something near them: the Earth, a space shuttle, the ISS, the Moon or themselves.
 The reflected light of these objects is much brighter than that of stars thousands, hundreds or even dozens of light years away.